 Grilling Like a Pro: Tips & Tricks

-- Oil the grates: Prevent sticking with a light brush of olive oil on the grates.
+- Oil the grates: Prevent sticking with a light brush of olive oil.

 - Don't overcrowd: Give each piece space to cook evenly.

-- Flip once: Let it sear before turning to get those golden stripes.
+- Flip once: Let it sear before turning for golden stripes.

-- Rest before serving: Let the chicken rest for 5–10 minutes to lock in juices.
+- Rest before serving: Let chicken rest 5–10 minutes to lock in juices.

 Pro Techniques to Master